mattkiernan/craigstr/smoke-test.md

 category show page.
 The post should not appear.

 If a user clicks on a post, the user should be redirected to the post show page.

+If a user selects a category for their post, the post should show the category on the post show page AND the post should appear on the category's show page.